Wedvich/Stupid-Table-Plugin/README.md

         ...
         ...

 The thead and tbody tags must be used.
+Multiple tbody elements will be sorted separately and not relative to the rows in other tbody elements.
+To skip individual tbody elements when sorting, add the `sort-ignore` class.

 Add a `data-sort` attribute of "DATATYPE" to the th elements to make them sortable by that data type.
 If you don't want that column to be sortable, just omit the